enqueuer-land/enqueuer/README.md

 Accepted values are: **trace**; **debug**; **info**; **warning**; **error**; and **fatal**.

 ### meta-functions
-As mentioned previously in requisition chapter of this README file.
+As mentioned previously in runnable chapter of this README file.
 While writing a meta function body field (*onMessageReceived, prePublishing*) you have special values like a variable called **test** and three special functions **persistEnqueuerVariable(name, value)**, **persistSessionVariable(name, value)** and **deleteEnqueuerVariable(name)**;
 -	special variables
 	-	**test**:
 		To test something you can write: "test['label'] = booleanValue;".
-		The boolean value will be evaluated in runtime and every test assertion will be taken in consideration in order to determine whether a requisition is valid.
+		The boolean value will be evaluated in runtime and every test assertion will be taken in consideration in order to determine whether a runnable is valid.
 		Ex.: ```"test['test label'] = true;"```.
 	-	**special functions**:
 	There are three special functions that can be called inside this code: *persistEnqueuerVariable(name, value)*, *persistSessionVariable(name, value)* and *deleteEnqueuerVariable(name)*.